TiagoAssuncao/raining-man/README.md

 ***

+Then, install pygame:
+	`sudo apt-get install python-pygame`

-Finally, you can install the [PyGameZero](http://pygame-zero.readthedocs.io/en/latest/) and clone the repository:
+Finally, you can install the [FGAme] and clone the repository:

-`pip install pygamezero`
+`pip3 install FGAme --user`

 `git clone https://github.com/TiagoAssuncao/raining-man`